 Peer-2-Peer (P2P) Mentoring Program

-The P2P Mentorship program is an initiative by the Office of Graduate and Postdoctoral Studies (GPS) with an aim to support and strengthen retention.
-The program will serve as a peer-to-peer mentoring program for 1st and 2nd year PhD graduate students and mentors will be 3rd and 4th year PhD students.
-Participants will have the opportunity to build community and expand their professional network in an informal setting with optional topic questions to guide discussions.
-The topics are simply suggested to support engaging conversations; however, mentors and mentees are encouraged to set goals and discuss topics of their choice.
+The P2P Mentoring program is an initiative by the Office of Graduate and Postdoctoral Studies (GPS) with an aim to support and strengthen retention.
+The program serves as a peer-to-peer space for 1st- and 2nd-year PhD graduate students to connect with and learn from 3rd- and 4th-year PhD students.
+Participants have the opportunity to build community and expand their professional network in an informal setting with optional topic questions to guide discussions.
+Mentors and mentees are encouraged to set goals and discuss topics of their choice.

 September: Application Opens